Cliffia123/LegoGCD/README.md

 Essentially, GCD needs to **remember** existing patterns thoroughly to recognize novel categories.
 Recent state-of-the-art method SimGCD transfers the knowledge from known-class data to the learning of novel classes through debiased learning.
 However, some patterns are catastrophically **forgot** during adaptation and thus lead to poor performance in novel categories classification.
-To address this issue, we propose a novel learning approach, LegoGCD, which is seamlessly integrated into previous methods to enhance the discrimination of novel classes while maintaining performance on previously encountered known classes.
+To address this issue, we propose a novel learning approach, **LegoGCD**, which is seamlessly integrated into previous methods to enhance the discrimination of novel classes while maintaining performance on previously encountered known classes.
 Specifically, we design two types of techniques termed as **L**ocal **E**ntropy Re**g**ularization (LER) and Dual-views Kullback–Leibler divergence c**o**nstraint (DKL).
 The LER optimizes the distribution of potential known class samples in unlabeled data, thus ensuring the preservation of knowledge related to known categories while learning novel classes.
 Meanwhile, DKL introduces Kullback–Leibler divergence to encourage the model to produce a similar prediction distribution of two view samples from the same image.